Tou7and/aic-notes/awesome/SLP/downstream/KWS/README.md

 - Defined in the context of speech processing.
 - Deals with the identification of keywords in utterances.

+## Dataset
+Speech Commands dataset v1.0
+- ten classes of keywords
+- a class for silence
+- and an unknown class to include the false positive.

+## Metrics
+The evaluation metric is accuracy (ACC).

 ## Papers

 [Keyword Spotting for Google Assistant Using Contextual Speech Recognition](https://static.googleusercontent.com/media/research.google.com/zh-TW//pubs/archive/46554.pdf)